Nuvama Group

-Nuvama Wealth Management Limited (d.b.a Nuvama Group), is an Indian multinational wealth management company, based in Mumbai, India.
-Established in 1993, the company provides wealth management, asset management, asset services, and capital market services.
+Nuvama Wealth Management Limited (doing business as Nuvama Group) is an Indian multinational wealth management company headquartered in Mumbai.
+Established in 1993, the company offers services in wealth management, asset management, asset servicing, and capital markets.

-As of June 2025, the company has assets under management worth ₹4.6 trillion.
-PAG, a multinational investment firm, has held a controlling stake in the company since 2021.
+As of June 2025, Nuvama reported assets under management of approximately ₹4.6 trillion.
+Since 2021, the company has been majority owned by PAG, a multinational investment firm.

 History

 The company was established in August 1993 as Kayjay Financial Research Services Private Limited.
 In 1998, its name was changed to KJS Securities Private Limited and then to Rooshnil Securities Private Limited.

 In 2002, the company was acquired by the Edelweiss Group, and changed its name to Edelweiss Securities Limited in 2004.
 During the fiscal year 2009–10, it acquired Arum Investments Private Limited.

 In 2021, multinational investment firm PAG acquired a controlling stake in the company from Edelweiss Group and minority shareholders-Kora Management and Sanaka Capital.
 In 2022, the company was renamed as Nuvama Wealth Management Limited, before being listed on the NSE and BSE on 26 September 2023.

 In 2024, Nuvama formed a 50:50 joint venture with Cushman & Wakefield to establish a real estate fund.
 Later that year, Nuvama established a wholly-owned subsidiary based in Dubai International Finance Centre.